jscrafty/to-do/development-strategy.md

-#To-do app
+# To-do app

 This todo app should make you to focus on your tasks

-* warn: do not follow the code here ...its just placeholder and its incorrect
+* :warn: WARNING: do not follow the code here ...its just placeholder and its incorrect

 [wireframe]
 [prototype](https://projects.invisionapp.com/share/KEEEZJB2N#/screens/263411311_1_-_1_-_Todo_Screen)